NPS Photo / Robbie Hannawacker

 The Sable Pass closure is a permanent closure.

-Visitors, including researchers, must respect wildlife closures marked on the ground (and on these maps).
+Visitors, including researchers, must respect wildlife closures.
+Closures are physically marked on the ground with signs, and maps of closures can be downloaded below.
 Entry is not permitted into wildlife closures.
 Exceptions are rare and must have special justification and preauthorization.
 Researchers must adjust their field activities to another location or wait until the closure is no longer in effect.

 Closure maps are arranged by milepost along the Denali Park Road.
 Updated information is always available at the Backcountry Information Center, located near the Wilderness Access Center.